loyada/typedpy/docs/serialization.rst

 Requirements/Limitations:

 #.
 All Structures in the hierarchy implement FastSerializable.
 Typically this is done by calling create_serializer, or
-   or automatically, during first instantiation.
+   or automatically, during first instantiation/serialization.
 #.
 No field of type AnyOf(i.e. Union) with the exception of Optional.
 #  No field of type OneOf.
 #.
 Any custom Field classes should implement the serialize() method.